weiserlab/ambuj/teaching.md

 # Teaching

-I have been involved in teaching of the following courses:

 ## Fall Semester 2022 (National University of Singapore)

 * [CS6204: Advanced Topics in Networking - Special Topics in Internet of Things](https://weiserlab.github.io/ambuj/cs6204)